Karch Kiraly: Coaching career

 Kiraly began coaching at St. Margaret's Episcopal High School, where he coached his sons, Kristian and Kory.

-Head coach Hugh McCutcheon of the US National Women's Volleyball team hired Kiraly as assistant, where he helped coach the team to a silver medal at the 2012 London Olympics.
+Head coach Hugh McCutcheon of the US National Women's Volleyball team hired Kiraly as an assistant, where he helped coach the team to a silver medal at the 2012 London Olympics.

 In 2012, Kiraly was named head coach of the US National Women's Volleyball team to try to compete in the 2016 Olympics in Rio de Janeiro, Brazil.
 In October 2014, Kiraly coached the Women's National Team to the FIVB World Championship, defeating China in the Gold Medal final.
 In doing so, Kiraly became the fourth person to win a World Championship gold medal as a player and a coach.

 During the 2016 Olympics in Rio de Janeiro, Kiraly coached the US women to a bronze medal, becoming the fourth player to win medals as player and coach.

 The FIVB Volleyball Women's Nations League 2021 championship was held in Italy and Karch coached the women's indoor USA team to win the top prize of $1 million.

-On August 8, 2021, during the 2020 Olympics in Tokyo, Japan, Kiraly coached the US women to a gold medal, becoming the second player to win gold medal as player and coach.
-The first person is Lang Ping from China.
+On August 8, 2021, during the 2020 Olympics in Tokyo, Japan, Kiraly coached the US women to a gold medal, becoming the second person to win a gold medal as player and coach; the first was Lang Ping from China.

 Personal life

-Kiraly resides in Heber City, Utah, with his wife Janna and two sons, Kristian and Kory.
+Kiraly resides in Heber City, Utah, with his wife Janna, and two sons, Kristian and Kory.
 His father, Laszlo Kiraly, played for the Hungarian junior national volleyball team.
 Kiraly studied biochemistry in college, and considered pursuing a career in medicine after completing college.

 Kiraly babysat Misty May-Treanor when she was a youngster.

 On the same day Kiraly led the national team to their historic gold medal win at the 2020 Summer Olympics, he revealed that he was diagnosed with colon cancer in 2017 and had to have doctors remove part of his colon in order to fight the disease.
 Trying to keep the team in good working order, he did not want to make his team feel sad and decided not to share the news with them until he went into cancer remission in 2021.